pushcode-dev/html-css-intro-guided-project/README.md

 </details>

+### Step 4.

-4. create the basic html structure in your html file with html, head and body tags.
+create the basic html structure in your html file with html, head and body tags.

 <details>

 ```html